-Coverage under this Policy for Your newly adopted child will become effective from the earlier of the date the petition for adoption is filed or entry of the child in the adoptive home and will continue unless:
+Coverage under this Policy for Your newly adopted child will become effective from the date of Placement for the purpose of adoption and will continue unless:

 - 1. Placement is disrupted prior to legal adoption; and - 2.
 The child is removed from Placement.